RajamannarAanjaram/Deep-Neural-Network/Advanced Traning Concepts/README.md

         4) tensorboard related stuff.
         5) advanced training policies, etc, etc.

-* Name this main repo something, and don't call it Assignment8.
-This is what you'll import for all the rest of the assignments.
-Add a proper readme describing all the files.

-### **The assignment is to build the above training structure.
+### The problem is to build the above training structure.
 Train ResNet18 on Cifar10 for 20 Epochs.
-The assignment must:**

 * Pull your Github code to google colab (don't copy-paste code) prove that you are following the above structure that the code in your google collab notebook is NOTHING.. barely anything.